 Humanity & Inclusion in Haiti

-Our team has been in Haiti since 2008, responding to issues that arise from natural disasters, improving access to rehabilitation and supporting inclusion of people with disabilities in society.
+Our team has been in Haiti since 2008, responding to issues that arise from natural disasters, improving access to rehabilitation care and supporting inclusion of people with disabilities.

-Among the poorest countries in the world, Haiti is regularly affected by natural disasters that disproportionately affect people already living in vulnerable circumstances, including people with disabilities.
-Their most basic needs such as food, shelter, healthcare, and access to orthopedic-fitting equipment and safety, are not met.
+Among the poorest countries in the world, Haiti is regularly affected by natural disasters and has been hit by numerous hurricanes, floods and earthquakes in recent years, including the most recent earthquake on August 14, 2021, which left 650,000 Haitians in need of emergency humanitarian assistance.
+These disasters disproportionately affect people already living in circumstances of hardship, including people with disabilities.
+Their most basic needs, such as food, shelter, healthcare, safety, and access to orthopedic-fitting equipment, are often not met.